learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 59. How do you implement URL-based search and filter state in Next.js?
+## Q. How do you implement URL-based search and filter state in Next.js?

 Store search/filter state in URL search params rather than `useState` — makes pages shareable and bookmarkable, and works with the browser Back button: